SirCyirx/c-waterloss/ReadME.md

 1. Download From [github](https://github.com/SirCyirx/C-WaterLoss)
 2. Rename The Folder From C-WaterLoss-main to C-WaterLoss.
 3. Put The Folder In Your Resources Folder.
-4. Add the items for your Inventory script check INSTALL folder
+4. Add the items for your Inventory script check INSTALL folder.
 5. Restart Your Server.

 # Dependencies